aditixde/icms/README.md

 ## Core Simulation Logic

-The heart of the ICMS lies in its simulation algorithms, primarily implemented in `src/utils/carbonSimulator.ts` and `src/utils/timeSeriesSimulator.ts`.
+The heart of the ICMS lies in its simulation algorithms, primarily implemented in `src/utils/carbonSimulator.ts`.

-### 1. Price Simulator (`src/components/PriceSimulator.tsx` using `src/utils/carbonSimulator.ts`)
+### 1. Price Simulator

 The Price Simulator allows users to set a specific carbon price and observe its immediate impact on various industrial sectors and the overall market.